timmyomahony/django-pagedown/README.md

     			model = FooModel
 ---

+#### Customizing the CSS ####

+If you want to change the CSS used to display the widgets, you also can.
+Again, there are two ways:

+ - **Globally:** You can specify the CSS files to be included by the widget by providing a tuple of paths via a `PAGEDOWN_WIDGET_CSS` variable in your `settings.py`

+		PAGEDOWN_WIDGET_CSS = ("custom/css1.css", "custom/css2.css")

+- **Per Widget:** by supplying a `css` keyword argument when initialising your widget instance in your form

+    	...

+    	class FooModelForm(forms.ModelForm):
+			foo = forms.CharField(widget=PagedownWidge(css=("custom/css1.css", "custom/css2.css")))

+        	class Meta:
+    			model = FooModel

+---

 #### Options ####

 The following options can be added to your default `settings.py` file to control certain aspects of `django-pagedown` :

-- `PAGEDOWN_SHOW_PREVIEW`: whether or not to show the dynamic markdown preview below the markdown text area for the pagedown widgets. **Note that this will affect all instances of the pagedown widget throughout your app.** The default is `True`.
+- `PAGEDOWN_SHOW_PREVIEW` (boolean): whether or not to show the dynamic markdown preview below the markdown text area for the pagedown widgets. **Note that this will affect all instances of the pagedown widget throughout your app.** The default is `True`.
-- `PAGEDOWN_DEFAULT_TEMPLATE`: the template used to render the pagedown widget.
+- `PAGEDOWN_DEFAULT_TEMPLATE` (string): the template used to render the pagedown widget.
 The default template is located in `pagedown/widgets/default.html`.
+- `PAGEDOWN_WIDGET_CSS` (tuple): the path to the CSS file to be used by the pagedown widget.
+The default path is `pagedown/

 ---